 One simple step can make all the difference in the world.
 Before you act, stop, take a deep breath, and remind yourself that another person’s actions behind the wheel are not about you.
 Other people honk, speed, run lights, and cut other drivers off because they are rushed, or distracted, or aren’t paying attention.
 One thing that can work can be to imagine that the driver who just cut you off is rushing to the hospital to see a dying relative.
 You never know.
 Depersonalizing bad behavior while driving can help you get a better perspective and prevent you from taking actions that could lead to accidents or harm.

 Other drivers also have a responsibility to avoid aggressive driving.
 If you or a loved one was hurt due to the aggressive or reckless driving of another person, you may be entitled to seek damages for your medical bills, lost wages, and pain and suffering.
-Contact the personal injury lawyers at Imbriale Injury Law in Marietta, Georgia today.
+Contact the personal injury lawyers at Amanda Hall Injury Law in Marietta, Georgia today.
 You may only have a limited amount of time to seek justice.
-Visit https://imbrialeinjury.com/ to learn more about how we may be able to help you get the recovery you may deserve for an accident that occurred due to aggressive driving.
+We may be able to help you get the recovery you may deserve for an accident that occurred due to aggressive driving.

 145 Towne Lake Pkwy, Ste 200